-To become a personal trainer you have to become certified.
+To become a personal trainer, you have to become certified.
 Everybody knows that.
-But fitness exams only teach information about exercise science, fitness testing, physiology and stuff like that.
+But fitness exams only teach information about exercise science, fitness testing, physiology, and stuff like that.
 Fitness certification exams don't teach you real-life information.
-This, unfortunately, have to learn on your own.
-You can be the smartest fitness instructor in the room but if you don't know the real facts, you won't get far in the fitness business.
+This, unfortunately, you have to learn on your own.
+You can be the smartest fitness instructor in the room, but if you don't know the real facts, you won't get far in the fitness business.
 I care about you and want you to succeed.
 So here, for the first time, I present to my 10 commandments of personal training.
 Remembering these commandments will help you just as well – and sometimes more – than knowledge of exercise science.

 Thou Shalt Not Train Everyone The Same

 I once heard about a powerlifter who became a certified personal trainer.
 He trained everybody like they were powerlifters.
 This is incorrect.
 Remember that fitness trainers personalize the exercise prescription to their clients based on their goals, health, fitness, and medical issues.

 Different health issues, injuries, and goals may require different exercises and exercise programs.
 How do you know which is the best exercise program?
 One way is by having new clients fill out a health history form and talking to them, asking both open-ended and closed-ended questions and getting to know their likes and dislikes.

 Training clients does not mean you have to devise strange types of programs.
 Exercise programs don't need to be circus acts to be effective.
 Stick with the basics and tailor it to the health and limitations of your clients.
 This will make it more effective and safest in the long run.

 Thou Shalt Not Rely On Your Certification Alone

 In the business of fitness, there is a belief that one certification is better than another, although the truth is this is just good marketing more than anything else.
 No matter which fitness organization you think is the best, the important thing to remember is that passing a fitness certification exam only means you know the minimum.